-Jamie Lee launches a new project with bassist Chad Galpin called UJUSUN, with the track “Quantum Nebula” on October 8, 2021.
+Jamie Lee launches a new project with Chad Galpin called UJUSUN, with the track “Quantum Nebula” on October 8, 2021.

 According to the duo’s Instagram, “‘UJUSUN’ means spaceship in Korean”.